 Superb Books for Empowering Women

-We can breathe.
+Today, let’s breathe.
 Learn.
 And continue moving in the right direction.
 Even if it’s the tiniest step.

 This post contains affiliate links, and I may earn a commission if you purchase (at no cost to you).
 See my disclaimer for more.

-I specifically chose books written BY and FOR women.
-These uplifting books address the specific challenges that WE women face.
+First, I specifically chose books written BY and FOR women.
+These uplifting books address the specific challenges that WE face.
 Especially if you have kids, the obstacles that moms face are quite different than those of most men.
 It’s important to acknowledge that and dig a little deeper to grow.

-❤️ Now, if you’re in a hurry (or just curious), here are the 3 MOST popular books overall:
+*If you’re in a hurry (or just curious), here are the 3 MOST popular books overall:

 Now, let’s get to the FULL female empowerment list!